just1jp/Production/README.md

 #CrissCross

-App that alows you to see your friends on Google Map and message them in real time.
+See your friends on a map and chat with them in real time to decide where to meet up.

 ##Getting started: